 - Have no outstanding judgements against you.

 - Have a steady income.

-If your poor credit is due to an unusual set of circumstances and you have since resumed making timely bill payments, you may be considered if you can give a reasonable explanation for your low credit score.
-Because there are no VA loan guidelines that require a certain credit score, it is up to the lender’s discretion to decide whether to extend the loan or not.
+If your poor credit is due to an unusual set of circumstances and you have since resumed making timely bill payments, you may be considered if you can give a reasonable explanation for your low credit score, it is up to the lender’s discretion to decide whether to extend the loan or not.

 If you have never bought a home before or never bought using a VA loan, finding the right lender on your own can seem next to impossible.
 You need a reputable lender who knows how to overcome bad credit and work with the Veterans Administration to secure your home loan.
 A lender who is attentive to the needs of veterans wants to extend credit to as many veterans as possible, acknowledging that the lack of a specific credit score VA loan requires was chosen for to help veterans who have different challenges than others buying homes.